Princess Christina of Hesse: First marriage

 Soon after their marriage, Princess Christina and her first husband had purchased The Hollands, a commercial farm at Langton Green in Kent, England, which did not prove a profitable venture.
 Moving to London, Prince Andrew supported his family by working for an import/export business and, later, as a bank executive.

 In 1961 Christina left her husband to live with an abstract artist from the Netherlands, Robert Floris van Eyck.
 Andrew initiated a divorce, and obtained custody of the couple's two children when dissolution of the marriage became final on 31 May 1962.

 Second marriage

-Following her divorce, Christina married van Eyck on 3 December 1962 in London.
-Of Sephardic extraction, van Eyck was the son of poet, critic, essayist and philosopher Pieter Nicolaas van Eyck, and the brother of architect Aldo van Eyck.
+Following her divorce, Christina married Robert van Eyck on 3 December 1962 in London.
+Of Sephardic extraction, Robert van Eyck was the son of poet, critic, essayist and philosopher Pieter Nicolaas van Eyck, and the brother of architect Aldo van Eyck.
 The couple had two children, Helen Sophia van Eyck (born 1963) and Mark Nicholas van Eyck (born 1966).
-Her first husband Prince Andrew also married for the second time, this time to another cousin, Princess Kira Melita zu Leiningen (1930-2006).
+Her first husband Prince Andrew also married for the second time, this time to another cousin, Princess Kira Melita zu Leiningen (1930–2006).

-Christina and van Eyck separated in 1985, and divorced 3 February 1986.
+Christina and Robert van Eyck separated in 1985, and divorced 3 February 1986.

 In addition to Germany and England, Princess Christina of Hesse had lived in Saint-Paul-de-Vence, France, and in Gersau, Switzerland.